-A CAUTION Do not place plastic items such as salt and pepper shakers, spoon holders or plastic wrappings on top of the cooktop when it is in use.
+CAUTION Do not place plastic items such as salt and pepper shakers, spoon holders or plastic wrappings on top of the cooktop when it is in use.
 These items could melt or ignite.
 Potholders, towels or wood spoons could catch fire if placed too close to the element.

-Setting Type of cooking MAX (HI) Start most foods, bring water to a boil, pan broiling MEDIUM (5) Maintain a slow boil, thicken sauces and gravies, steam vegetables.
+MAX (HI) Start most foods, bring water to a boil, pan broiling MEDIUM (5) Maintain a slow boil, thicken sauces and gravies, steam vegetables.
 MEDIUM - LOW (2-4) Keep food cooking, poach, stew.
 MIN (1-SIM) Keep warm, melt, simmer.